facucz/api-tests-fw/README.md

     npm run test-report
     ```

-This command will execute the Mocha tests and generate a detailed test report, which can be found in the specified location (./output).
+This command will execute the tests and generate a detailed test report, which can be found in the specified location (./output).
 The report provides a summary of test results, including passed, failed, and skipped tests, along with any additional details.